andrewluetgers/dlRange/README.md

 # getset
-Download items from a given url pattern by incrementing through a range
+Download items from a given url pattern by incrementing through a range.

+Handy for downloading things that are in a numerical array such as high reslolution scans of book pages from the Library of Congress.

+Tead source for usage.